-At one end of the spectrum there are long-term traders; people aiming to follow extended trends which can last months or even years.
+At one end of the spectrum, there are long-term traders; people aiming to follow extended trends which can last months or even years.
 One of the key advantages of long-term trading is that it offers the potential for large profits.
 However, like all other forms of trading, there is potential for losses as well.
 Successfully following a trend for several months will normally outweigh what can be achieved in the short term.

-In addition, long-term trading will often not require much attention beyond a small amount of monitoring each day.
+Additionally, long-term trading will often not require much attention beyond a small amount of monitoring each day.
 But it does require more patience, and will likely offer less frequent opportunities to trade.